jafferjunaidi/Fruitkha/README.md

 <br><br>

 ## Description
-E-commerce online grocery store website starorganic is a pioneering initiative in the organic products and spices industry.
+E-commerce online fruits store website
+Fruitkha is a pioneering initiative in the organic fruits industry.
 Our mission is to provide high-quality sustainable products to consumers while promoting environmentally friendly practices.

-This website features sections like Home, About, Products, Brands, Contact, FAQs and a showcase Gallery, including product details with images, categorize them into wide variety of collection of products lies of nutritious cereals, pulses, spices condiments, cooking oils, fruit pulps, Agro products, wheat flour, Rice products and so on.
+This website features sections like Home, About, Products, News, Contact and a showcase Shop, including product details with images, categorize them into wide variety of collection of products lies of Raspberry, Strawberry, apple, Kiwi and so on.
 <br><br>

 ## Features